Pre-modern human migration: North America

 The Shoshone originated in the western Great Basin and spread north and east into present-day Idaho and Wyoming.
 By 1500, some Eastern Shoshone had crossed the Rocky Mountains into the Great Plains.
 After 1750, warfare and pressure pushed Eastern Shoshone south and westward.
 Some of them moved as far south as Texas, emerging as the Comanche by 1700.

-Siouan language speakers may have originated in the lower Mississippi River region.
+Siouan languages speakers may have originated in the lower Mississippi River region.
 They were agriculturalists and may have been part of the Mound Builder civilization during the 9th–12th centuries AD.
 In the late 16th and early 17th centuries, Dakota-Lakota speakers lived in the upper Mississippi Region.
 Wars with the Ojibwe and Cree peoples pushed the Lakota west onto the Great Plains in the mid- to late-17th century.

 During the 1640s and 1650s, the Beaver Wars initiated by the Iroquois forced a massive demographic shift as their western neighbors fled the violence.
 They sought refuge west and north of Lake Michigan.